maso-soup/maso-soup.github.io/README.md

 Cardano has a few Lend/Borrow protocols on the rise, soon to be released this summer.
 Lend/borrow protocols are exactly what they sound like: these dApps will allow users to either lend funds and earn interest rates on those funds, or put up collateral and borrow funds in a decentralized manner.
 Listed below are some of the heavy hitters in the space:

-- [Liqwid](liqwid.finance) [LQ] - Liqwid Finance will allow for both lending and borrowing of Ada, and other assets.
+- [Liqwid](liqwid.finance) [LQ] - Liqwid Finance will allow for both lending and borrowing of ada, and other assets.
 Users will be rewarded with interest rates and distributions of its LQ token.
 It’s biggest claim to fame is its 4x sources of Yield from one lending deposit.
-Check out its site for more details.

-- [Aada](aada.finance) [AADA] - Aada Finance will allow for both lending and borrowing of Ada, and other assets.
+- [Aada](aada.finance) [AADA] - Aada Finance will allow for both lending and borrowing of ada, and other assets.
 Users will be rewarded with interest rates and distributions of its AADA token.

-- [MELD](meld.com) [MELD] - MELD Finance will allow for both lending and borrowing of Ada, and other assets.
+- [MELD](meld.com) [MELD] - MELD Finance will allow for both lending and borrowing of ada, and other assets.
 Users will be rewarded with interest rates and distributions of its MELD token.

 ### Stablecoin Protocols